inUtil-info/whin2-contrib/README.md

 While we have not implemented military-class security, we have done our best to secure your data (both in transit and at rest).
 Should you need some answers with details please reach out and we will try to help you understand better the internals of whin.

 ## Terms of use:
 The service can be used free of charge.
 You will need to register at [rapidAPI.com/whin](https://rapidapi.com/inutil-inutil-default/api/whin2/) to complete the set-up.
 We understand that the user sending the sign-up message wishes to use the service.
 The service is sending whatsapp messages ONLY to the number that was subscribed.
 We do not share the numbers using the service with anyone.

+Since whin's first release we found some "Power users" need more than the average home user to implement their use cases.
+If you are one of those, you can signup for one of the paid Tiers that support: special features, custom front-ends / clients, extremely high throughput, or even a dedicated tenant.

-There is a rate limit associated with the Tier choosen when you subscribe.
-When the rate limit is reached, the gateway will not process messages until the next limit cycle starts (tipically the next day).
-You can always upgrade your Tier if you need higher limits.
+Bear in mind there is a rate limit associated with the Tier choosen when you subscribe.
+If the rate limit is reached, the gateway will not process messages until the next limit cycle starts (tipically the next day).
+You can always upgrade your Tier if you need higher limits, or contact us at info@inutil.info for to get information on custom usage plans.

-If you wish to stop using the service you need to unsubscribe; we do not remove (clean) users not using the service.
+You can to stop using the service and unsubscribe at anytime.